Are you part of the Federal Indian Day Schools class action

 Update

-The claims process for the federal Indian Day Schools settlement is now open.
-Applications can be submitted until July 13, 2022.
-For more information on how to apply for compensation, please contact Deloitte, at:
+The claims process for the federal Indian Day Schools settlement is closed.
+For more information on the status of your claim, please contact Deloitte, at:

 Those affected by the trauma associated with their attendance at an historic Federal Indian Day School, or the ongoing process, will be able to access mental health and cultural support services in addition to crisis intervention services available through the Hope for Wellness Help Line.
 Hope for Wellness is available 24 hours a day, 7 days a week through the toll-free line 1-855-242-3310, or connect to the online chat Hope for Wellness.